congomongo/congomongo/readme.markdown

 Dependencies
 ------------

-CongoMongo depends on the mongodb-java-driver and clojure.
-It also needs a running mongodb instance to talk to in order to do anything useful.
+You need to have the mongodb-java-driver and clojure on your classpath in order to use congomongo.
+You also needs a running mongodb instance to talk to in order to do anything useful.

   You can get the mongodb-java-api jar [here](http://www.github.com/mongodb/mongo-java-driver).
-Just in case you can't find Clojure try looking [here](http://www.github.com/richhickey/clojure).
+Just in case you can't find clojure try looking [here](http://www.github.com/richhickey/clojure).

 Install
 -------

-The jar in build may work for some people.
+The jar in build may work for some people, (usable) build.xml coming soon.
-Build.xml coming soon.

 TODO
 ----